GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 ===============

 This chapter describes how to use |GT| to solve a (simple) PDE.
-We will a the fourth-order horizontal smoothing filter example to explain the necessary steps to assemble a stencil from scratch.
+We will use a fourth-order horizontal smoothing filter to explain the necessary steps to assemble a stencil from scratch.
 We will not go into details in this chapter but refer to later chapters for more details.